-- Use of Winnington Park Primary School's website - Having an email address where parents can email in queries and questions - Regular updates with the SENDCo - Parents evenings with class teacher - Additional parents' evenings with the SENDCo if required - Use of computing resources by pupils - Use of PECKS books if required by pupils - Visual timetables in every classroom - Children provided with 'now and next' cards if required - Most information such as newsletters to parents / carers are sent electronically but can be given in a physical letter if required - Informal and formal discussions with parents - Telephone messages and conversations with parents - SEND section on the website with SEND Policy, Information Report and the Local Authority's Local Offer. - Video links on the website to support parents and carers with accessing the HUB.
+- Use of Winnington Park Primary School's website - Having an email address where parents can email in queries and questions - Regular updates with the SENDCo - Parents evenings with class teacher - Additional parents' meetings with the SENDCo if required - Use of computing resources by pupils - Visual timetables in every classroom - Children provided with 'now and next' boards / cards if required - Children provided with communication boards - Most information such as newsletters to parents / carers are sent electronically but can be given in a physical letter if required - Informal and formal discussions with parents - Telephone messages and conversations with parents - Email communication with parents - SEND section on the website with SEND Policy, Information Report and the Local Authority's Local Offer. - Video links on the website to support parents and carers with accessing the HUB.